abliss/caghni/README.md

 # Current Status

 A nodejs-based tool can compile ghilbert files into a leveldb.
-A go-based tool can then query the leveldb and produce ghilbert-verifiable output, gluing any one interface to another on demand.
+Another nodejs tool can then query the leveldb and produce ghilbert-verifiable output, creating from any target thm a minimal .gh/.ghi filepair.
+(The go-lang code is currently not up-to-date.)

 Sadly, whitespace and comments do not yet survive the procedure.
-And currently everything must use the same set of operator terms.
+And currently everything must use the same set of term operators.

 # Try it out